-Our favorite place is Hallerne Smørrebrød, located just opposite Tivoli Gardens in the Tivoli Food Hall, by the central station.
-Their Smørrebrød is truely delicious.
-It is located about a 30 minute walk from Castle Rosenborg.
-Walk via King’s New Square (Kongens Nytorv) and you can admire the architecture of the city and window shop as you go.
+Our favorite place is Hallerne Smørrebrød, just opposite Tivoli Gardens in the Tivoli Food Hall, by the central station.
+Their Smørrebrød is truly delicious.
+It is about a 30-minute walk from Castle Rosenborg.
+Walk via King’s New Square (Kongens Nytorv), and you can admire the architecture of the city and window shop as you go.

 In the afternoon, we recommend you spend the entire afternoon at Tivoli Gardens.
-The area contains not only beautiful gardens but also shops, roller coaster rides, restaurants and musical entertainment.
-It’s a great place for the whole family, right in the middle of the city.
-In the Christmas holidays it is the location of the most beautiful Christmas market.
+The area contains not only beautiful gardens but also shops, roller coaster rides, restaurants, and musical entertainment.
+It’s an excellent place for the whole family, right in the middle of the city.
+During the Christmas holidays, Tivoli hosts the most beautiful Christmas market.

-Restaurant Flammen is just a block away from Tivoli Gardens and a great place to get dinner in the evening.
+Restaurant Flammen is just a block from Tivoli Gardens and a great place to get dinner in the evening.

 Day 2: Local culture and local food